What is project portfolio management? A complete guide

 Upon validation, the initiation phase involves formalizing its launch and setting clear objectives and deliverables.
 This typically requires developing a detailed initiation document that outlines the project scope, objectives, and initial timeline.
 Establishing a project management plan with defined roles and communication protocols is also essential to ensure clarity and accountability from the outset.

-Key roles and responsibilities in PPM
+What are the key roles and responsibilities in PPM?

 Project portfolio management is made up of several moving parts that collectively determine the success or failure of efforts in this arena.
 Each team member involved in these processes plays an integral role that, if not well-executed, has the potential to derail an entire portfolio.
-These efforts begin at the top with project portfolio and program managers leading by example, tricking down to boots-on-the-ground team members responsible for carrying out day-to-day tasks.
+These efforts begin at the top with project portfolio and program managers leading by example, trickling down to boots-on-the-ground team members responsible for carrying out day-to-day tasks.

 The project portfolio manager